JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

  * [Ktor](https://github.com/kotlin/ktor) is a framework built by JetBrains for creating Web applications in Kotlin, making use of coroutines for high scalability and offering an easy-to-use and idiomatic API.

+ * [Kweb](https://kweb.io/) is a framework built on top of Ktor to make it easy to build rich server-driven webapps in Kotlin.

  * [kotlinx.html](https://github.com/kotlin/kotlinx.html) is a DSL that can be used to build HTML in a Web application.
 It serves as an alternative to traditional templating systems such as JSP and FreeMarker.